bazbt3/ayadn_shell/README.md

 **This is NOT a clone of Ayadn.**

-I'm messing about with stuff *related* to Ayadn - the App.net command line client.
+I'm messing about with stuff *related* to Ayadn - the App.net command line client by @ericdke.
 That's all.
 If you want see the thing itself, go to the excellent https://github.com/ericdke/na pages.
 If you want to read about *my* stuff, read on!

 # A Linux Terminal window command line menu for Ayadn: